Rhode Island to North Carolina Car Shipping

 Rhode Island to North Carolina Vehicle Transport FAQs

-Remove Accessories: Take off any loose parts like spoilers, bike racks, or custom accessories that could get damaged during transport.
+- Remove accessories: Detach any exterior add-ons like spoilers, roof racks, or custom mirrors that could be damaged in transit.

-Yes, your vehicle is fully insured during transport from Rhode Island to North Carolina.
-All Sherpa Auto Transport carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Yes, your vehicle is insured when shipping from Rhode Island to North Carolina with Sherpa Auto Transport.
+Every carrier in our network is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.